Countless content strategies fail for a reason that has nothing to do with keyword research or technical optimization.

 That linear path is breaking down.
 Your content can now be valuable enough to be featured in AI Overviews while simultaneously becoming less valuable to your traffic metrics.

-I think about this whenever I look at Search Console data.
-You see impressions climbing: your content is being served, read, and used to answer questions.
+Anyone running a content-driven website can see the pattern in Search Console data.
+Impressions climb—your content is being served, read, and used to answer questions.
 But clicks remain flat or decline.

 This creates a strategic paradox.
 The better your content satisfies user intent, the more likely it is to be synthesized into an AI Overview.
 And the more it appears in AI Overviews, the less traffic it generates.